p0t4t0sandwich/Switchboard/README.md

 ## TODO

 ## Listeners
+- Events that need to be sent up to the proxy
   - Player Advancement
-  - Filter specific advancement roots?
-  - Proxies need a plugin channel to pass the event up
   - Player Death
-  - Might need a LivingEntity Death mixin for Fabric 1.17
-  - Proxies need a plugin channel to pass the event up

 ## Discord additions
 - account linking system